cesbit/pyleri/README.md

 a reference to any element can be made.

 >Warning: A reference is not protected against testing the same position in
->in a string.
+>a string.
 This could potentially lead to an infinite loop.
 >For example:
 >```python
 >r = Ref()